-1. What inspired you to start Living Colour?
+1. What inspired you to start dyeing textiles with bacteria?

-We both met in September 2016 at a course called Textile Academy at Waag Society in Amsterdam.
+We both met in September 2016 at the course Textile Academy at Waag Society in Amsterdam.
 In this course we had weekly workshops about ways to innovate the fashion & textile industry and to make the industry more sustainable.
-One of the workshops was dyeing with bacterial pigments.
-In our one-month end research for this course we decided to join forces; we exposed bacteria to sound frequencies in order to let them create patterns on fabric.
-After this one-month project we continued our research and we are developing our bacterial dyeing method ever since.
+One of the workshops was textile dyeing with bacterial pigments.
+For our one-month end research for this course we decided to join forces; we exposed bacteria to sound frequencies in order to let them create patterns on fabric.
+After this one-month project we continued our research.

 Our naturally occuring bacteria can be found in soil near the roots of plants, in rivers & ponds and even on our skin.

 No, the bacteria we use are non-pathogenic (biosafety level 1), that means they cannot cause infections or disease in humans.
 Did you know that the pigment is also used for medical purposes?
 The purple pigment can treat leukaemia for example.
 Awesome right!

 8. Which fibres can be dyed with bacteria?